-For further assistance or enquires please contact:

-Tel: 0300 123 1535 or Email: IG@combined.nhs.uk
+For further assistance or enquiries please telephone us on 0300 123 1535 or email IG@combined.nhs.uk

 Your right to rectification - you have the right to have inaccurate (incorrect or misleading) personal data corrected by us without undue or excessive delay.
 Taking account of the purposes of the processing, you have the right to have incomplete personal data completed, including by means of providing a supplementary statement.